mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

   * I've read section X of the spec, but I'm still confused.
 Can we meet to discuss it?
     * GOOD: This will require a back and forth that would take too many emails.

 If we begin working together long-term, I'll schedule meetings about once per month to check in just so we have some face time together.
-I've found that email-only communication can make things feel impersonal and tense (TODO: link).
+I've found that email-only communication can make things feel [impersonal and tense](/hiring-content-writers/4-working-with-writers/#meet-regularly-in-person-or-on-video-chat).

 ## Interviews